-How to Delete Cache on a Mac
+How to Delete System, App and Browser Cache on Mac

 Remember how fast your brand new MacBook Pro worked when you had just unpacked it?
 However, the longer you have it, the more frustrating moments will arise when its work slows down.
 Don’t let this upset you: let's take a look at the most common cause of this problem.